How to Export Fresh Produce from Kenya

 Fresh cut flowers have always been in great demand in most European countries especially during special occasions such as the Valentine’s Day, Mothers’ Day, and Easter Holidays.

-1. Apply for Export license from Horticultural Crops Directorate (AFFA-HCD)
+1. Apply for an Export license from Horticultural Crops Directorate (AFFA-HCD)

 To be approved for the issuance of an export license, you must undergo a vetting process to demonstrate that;